mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: none</span>

-If required, you can also use the controls to the right of the screen to zoom in or out, or pan across the map.
+If required, you can use the controls to the right of the screen to zoom in or out, or pan across the map.
 As you’ll see, the list of reports and URL (web address) always reflect the area you are viewing on the map, so this is another way of refining your view.

 Once you've found a satisfactory view, and if you are likely to want to revisit it, you can bookmark or otherwise take a copy of the URL displayed in your browser, so you don't have to define the location again in the future.

 </div>

 <div class="admin-task" markdown="1" id="view-report-specific-area">

-### Viewing a report in a specific area
+### Viewing reports in a specific area

 If you already know the street name or postcode of the location you’d like to view, you may find it quicker to use the search form on the front page.
+This will load the map at that location, along with a list of reports made there.

 </div>